arei/npmbox/README.md

 npmbox files end with the .npmbox extension.

-Note: When creating an archive file for a package destined to be installed on an offline machine clear your npm cache before using npmbox
+NOTE: When creating an archive file for a package destined to be installed on an offline machine clear your npm cache before using npmbox

     npm cache clean